 OUR HISTORY

-For over a century, St. Mary of the Lake parish has been a welcoming home for Chicagoans of all ethnicities.
-From our founding by Western European parishioners we now have Latin American, African and Asian members worshiping at every service and participating in all levels of our parish.
-Our neighborhood has embraced homegrown transplants from Appalachia, African Americans from the deep south, Native Americans and urban professionals from across the country.
+For over a century, Saint Mary of the Lake parish and Our Lady of Lourdes parish have been welcoming homes for Chicagoans of all ethnicities.
+From our founding by Western European parishioners, we now have people from all over the world worshiping and participating in all levels of our parish.
+Our neighborhood has embraced homegrown transplants from Appalachia, African Americans from the deep south, Hispanics from Mexico and Central America, Native Americans and urban professionals from across the United States.

 • 1901

-The Parish on St. Mary of the Lake was established, the first Mass being celebrated on October 2nd at Horace Greeley School.
+The Parish of Saint Mary of the Lake was established, the first Mass being celebrated on October 2nd at Horace Greeley School.
 Rev. Msgr.
 John J. Dennison was the founding pastor and served for over half a century.

 • 1902